Magic-Discord/Midterm/PROCEDURES.md

   git push
   ```

-## Validate the Submission in GitHub and Submit to D2L
+## Validate the Submission in GitHub

-The last step is to submit your assignment to D2L.
-But in order to do that, you
-**MUST** first validate that you correctly submitted the assignment to the
+The last step is to validate that you correctly submitted the assignment to the
 GitHub repository.

 - Visit the GitHub repository for this assignment